-With so many attractions, it's sometimes hard to determine the best things to do in San Francisco with kids.
-Here you will find a list of the activities and attractions that both your kids and you will enjoy.
+With so many attractions, it can take work to determine the best things to do in San Francisco with kids.

 Have you ever been on a real submarine?
 The USS Pampanito is one of two historic ships docked at Pier 45 in Fisherman's Wharf.
 This WWII sub went on six missions.
 The intact vessel was slightly modified and is now a floating San Francisco museum.

 Inside, you will learn all about what it's like to live and work on a submarine.
 You can spend time in the main console where the navigators run the sub.
 You can peek in the quarters and see where the people on board ate and hung out while living on board.

 It's one of the best things to do in San Francisco with kids, as it will keep every entertained for at least an hour or two.

 Everyone in your family will love riding the San Francisco cable cars.
 These rolling historic gems run up and down some of our steepest streets.

 You will find three lines still in operation.
 Two run between Union Square and Fisherman's Wharf.
 The third line runs up and down California Street.

 All three offer beautiful views and an exciting ride around the city.